brophyt/java-ChessArtificialIntelligencePlayer/Readme.md

 # java-ChessArtificialIntelligencePlayer
 Implemented with Java, this program plays chess.
 The chess-playing algorithm utilizes MiniMax and Alpha Beta Pruning as well as a Transposition Table.

-- The alpha beta pruning algorithm is found in ABPruning.java
+- The alpha beta pruning algorithm is found in src/chai/ABPruning.java

-- The MiniMax algorithm is found in MiniMaxAI.java
+- The MiniMax algorithm is found in src/chai/MiniMaxAI.java

-- The transtable can be found in transtableminimax.java
+- The transtable can be found in src/chai/transtableminimax.java

 - The rest of the code was provided by the professor.